IEncrypt ransomware removal instructions

 What is IEncrypt?

 First discovered by S!Ri, IEncrypt is another ransomware-type virus designed to encrypt files using AES cryptography.
 During encryption, IEncrypt appends filenames with the "PCname_of_company" extension.
 This ransomware typically targets companies, rather than individual users.
 We examined a variant of IEncrypt that exploited the name of a German company called Krauss-Maffei and, thus, the extension was ".kraussmfz".
+Other known extensions used by this ransomware are ".midwestsurinc", ".0riz0n", ".n3xtpharma", ".grupothermot3k" and ".cmsnwned".
 This ransomware also generates an identical text file for each encrypted file.
 Each has a unique name associated with the encrypted file (e.g., "1.jpg.kraussmfz_readme.txt").
 All text files contain an identical ransom-demand message.

 The message is quite short and simply states that the computer network has been hacked, data has been encrypted, and that the owner must contact IEncrypt's developers via an email address provided and pay a ransom to restore compromised files.
 As mentioned above, IEncrypt uses AES, a symmetric encryption algorithm that (if used correctly) generates a unique key (used to encrypt and decrypt data) for each hijacked computer.
 Restoring data without these keys is impossible.
 Note, however, that developers hide all keys on a remote server, and are thus able to blackmail victims for their release.
 To receive their decryption keys, victims must pay ransoms.
 The cost is not specified - these details are provided after contacting cyber criminals, but regular ransomware-type viruses (that target single users) usually demand $500-1500 in Bitcoins, DASH, Monero, or another cryptocurrency.
 Since IEncrypt targets entire networks, the cost might be much higher.
 Criminals typically demand payment for the entire network (in which case, the size of ransom can reach many thousands of dollars) or a specific amount for each PC.
 Regardless of the cost, do not pay.
 Research shows that cyber criminals often ignore victims, once payments are submitted.
 Paying is likely to deliver no positive result and you will be scammed.
 We strongly advise that you ignore all requests to submit payments or even contact these people.
 Unfortunately, there are no tools capable of cracking IEncrypt encryption and restoring data free of charge.
 The only solution is to restore everything from a backup.